foundations-fall-2016/session5/readme.md

 The method uses `:after` to insert a character after the div and then sets it to `display: block` and `clear: both` to prevent collapsing and then hides it.

-Since box collapsing is rather common designers frequently create a generic class for use elsewhere.
+Since box collapsing is rather common, designers frequently create a generic class for use elsewhere.

 Update the method to something shorter and more modern and apply the cf classname to the content div: